Azure/azure-quickstart-templates/quickstarts/microsoft.resources/deployment-script-azcli-graph-azure-ad/README.md

 ---
-description: This sample uses a deployment script to create objects in Azure Active Directory.
+description: This sample uses a deployment script to create objects in Microsoft Entra ID.
 page_type: sample
 products:
 - azure